athomasq/athomasq.github.io/startups.md

 - Keith Rabois argues, and I agree with him, that you cannot pivot or iterate your way to a bold vision.
 Experiments are a useful tactic but they do not replace [strategy](https://twitter.com/rabois/status/870673635375104000).

+- A good summary of all these themes and more can be found in this [conversation](https://greatness.floodgate.com/episodes/andy-rachleff-on-how-to-know-if-youve-got-product-market-fit/transcript) between Andy Rachleff and Mike Maples jr.

 - More ideas on ideas: look for [hobbies](https://cdixon.org/2013/03/02/what-the-smartest-people-do-on-the-weekend-is-what-everyone-else-will-do-during-the-week-in-ten-years); look for [narrative violations](http://www.bedrockcap.com/letter); look for [secrets](https://blakemasters.com/post/22866240816/peter-thiels-cs183-startup-class-11-notes).

 [Back to Top ↩](/startups#Resources-for-Startup-Founders)